Module 7: Monasticism

 Step Seven of the Principles Chart will add any important principles noted from early and medieval monasticism - its successes and failures, as well as the impacts these movements had on the short-term and long-term health of the church and society.

-(Optional) Term Project Research & Organization
+(Optional) Term Project - Research

 The student will continue researching about their chosen topic for their term project.
 The student should seek to follow where their research leads, and fill any gaps in their knowledge.
 The student should also begin organizing all that they are learning into a logical and coherent structure, based on the information they have researches, which will serve as the organization for their term project presentation.
-Below is a link to detailed instructions for the entire project.

 Primary Source Reading

 This section contains instructions and resources for the Primary Source Reading activity.
 The student should read a minimum of 10-20 pages from a primary resource or resources discussed in this module's lecture and write or discuss a brief response to their reading.
 Below is a link to detailed instructions for the Primary Source Reading, which contain a list of recommended resources, by module.
+And click the banner below to access a list of recommended resources with links to where they may be found.

-See Primary Sources
+Primary Sources

 Links to Primary Sources